 - Pre-reading eLearning tutorials and 20 online case studies.

 - Three-hour workshop.
 To learn how to acquire images and how to use the simulator.

-- Post workshop Case Studies and Exam.
+- Post-workshop Case Studies and Exam.
 10 online cases to perform using the simulator.
-The participant in their own time will work through a case study, acquiring images, interpreting pathology, writing a report and completing assessments relevant to the case.
+In their own time, the participant will work through a case study, acquiring images, interpreting pathology, writing a report and completing assessments relevant to the case.
 At the end of this stage, there is an online MCQ exam.